 The preceding chapters of this book describe alcoholism; how it starts, how it develops, and how some people are captured by it.
 But while most people that drink do not become alcoholics, some do, and for them this attracts great shame.
 Shame causes us to lie about our drinking, hide our drinking and drink secretly, but shame is also responsible for our deep need to understand why we drink like we do.
 The reason for this is that shame is only attributed to actions that are freely chosen.
-If those actions are compelled rather than chosen then there is no associated shame, and this is why we so desperately seek reasons for our behaviour.
+If the actions are caused rather than chosen then no shame is warranted, and this is why we so desperately seek for reasons behind our behaviour.

 Having parents that are alcoholics does not mean that we are pre-destined to follow that course, we are not.
-Alcoholism itself is not directly inheritable, it is only the factors that favour susceptibility that can be.
+Alcoholism itself is not directly inheritable, it is only the characteristics that favour susceptibility that may be.
 Equally, the coincidence of these same characteristics can occur perfectly randomly.
-But having alcoholic parents does make it more likely than normal that their children both have the characteristics that favour addiction and also that they will be raised in an environment where heavy drinking is the normal behaviour: the susceptibility is likely to exist and it this susceptibility is highly likely to be engaged.
+But having alcoholic parents does make it more likely than average that their children will both have the characteristics that favour addiction and also that they will be raised in an environment where heavy drinking is the normal behaviour: the susceptibility is likely to exist and this susceptibility is very likely to be engaged.
 A family history of addiction is found in 50% – 60% of all alcoholics.

 There is still a great deal to be discovered about the specific genetic components of addiction but among current research there is significant focus on a condition called alexithymia: a reduced ability to identify, define, and explain our own emotions.
 It has been shown to be a vulnerability factor for addiction, and also that it precedes addiction rather than being a consequence of it.
 Symptoms of alexithymia include; poor emotional regulation, interpersonal problems, reduced social networks, and anxiety and depressive disorders, all of which seem very familiar to alcoholics.
 It is often an inherited condition and is particularly prevalent among those with a family history of alcoholism.
 Alexithymia is present in 6% – 10% of the general population, but in as many as 78% of alcoholics, and this is far too large a variance to be coincidental.